 Muzoon was able to see the impact of the Boko Haram violence on children’s education and made strong connections with the children she met in Chad.
 She delivered an emotional speech at a University in N’Djamena to 300 female University students.

-Most recently Muzoon attended the G20 Summit in Hamburg to represent Unicef and call on world leaders to prioritize education for the millions of children caught up in conflicts or disasters.
+In July 2017 Muzoon attended the G20 Summit in Hamburg to represent UNICEF and call on world leaders to prioritize education for the millions of children caught up in conflicts or disasters.